drewboardman/drewboardman.github.io/_posts/2020-1-14-blackbird-operator.md

 (.) sum == (sum .) == \f -> sum . f
 ```

-So now we can finally write this in a (really ugly) point free way
+Now we can finally write this in a (really ugly) point free way

 ```haskell
 aggregate = (sum .) . map
 ```

-So now I think is where knowledge of the blackbird's existence has to come into
+I think this is where knowledge of the blackbird's existence has to come into
 play, so I'll just post the combinator here.
 You could probably just get this
 same combinator by refactoring `aggregate`, but the intuition to do so seems
 very unlikely unless you already knew you had blackbird as a goal.
 Also a